 CT 175

-6.16 miles; from Route 71 in New Britain to Route 99 in Wethersfield.
-Route 175 is an important east-west route between these towns and offers a few points of interest to the roadgeek.
+Route 175 is an important east-west route in Newington and Wethersfield and offers a few points of interest to the roadgeek.

 In the mid-1980s, the section between Route 9 and the Berlin Turnpike was widened to four lanes.
 Leaving downtown Newington heading east, there is a grade separation at Mountain Road (SSR 405).
 At the Berlin Turnpike, there is a 1940s-vintage six-ramp interchange.